edgio-docs/edgio-docs/guides/applications/v7/partners.md

     <Info>

     Although this option displays a base URL (i.e., https://edgio.app), this value does not affect the name of your organization.
-The purpose of this base URL is to hint at the new organization's landing page.
+The purpose of this base URL is to hint at the URL for the new organization's landing page.

     </Info>